ddbj/www/_metabobank/metadata-e.md

 : Add the full name of the mass spectrometer/detector you used for this LC/MS assay, including the instrument manufacturer and model number as reported in manufacturer's brochures, user manuals, or on their website.
 Example, Bruker micrOTOF-Q II.

 [Parameter Value\[Ion source\]](#Ion_source)<a name="Ion_source"></a>
-: The ion source where applicable to the instrument e.g. ESI.
+: The ion source where applicable to the instrument, e.g. ESI.

 [Parameter Value\[Mass analyzer\]](#Mass_analyzer)<a name="Mass_analyzer"></a>
 : The analyser/detector of the mass fragments generated during the assay.
 Example, Triple quadrupole.